rnajena/anchorna/README.md

 # Cutout subsequences starting before start codon and ending 10 nucleotides
 # after 3rd anchor (remember 0-based indexing) for usage in external tool
+anchorna cutout anchors2.gff "ATG" "A2+10" -o pestiA3.fasta

+# <, > can be used to specify left and right end of anchor, ^ to reference the middle position,
+# by default the anchor is included in the cutout, therefore the above call is the same as
-anchorna cutout anchors2.gff "ATG<" "A2>+10" -o pestiA3.fasta
+#anchorna cutout anchors2.gff "ATG<" "A2>+10" -o pestiA3.fasta

 ### Advanced